Darxo/Hardened/README.md

 ### Perks

 - **Axe Mastery** no longer grants **Hook Shield**.
 It now causes **Split Shield** to apply **Dazed** for 1 turn.
-- Change **Dodge** effect to grant 4% of Initiative as extra Melee Defense and Ranged Defense for every empty adjacent tile
+- **Dodge** now grants 4% of Initiative as extra Melee Defense and Ranged Defense for every empty adjacent tile (down from always 15%)
-- Change **Duelist** to only works for one-handed weapons.
-The Penetration is increased to 30% and is now also halfed with 2 enemies and disabled with 3+
+- **Duelist** is completely reworked.
+It now only works for one-handed weapons.
+It grants 30% Armor Penetration and +2 Reach while adjacent to 0 or 1 enemies and it grants 15% Armor Penetration and +1 Reach while adjacent to 2 enemies.
-- **Fortified Mind** now provides 30% Resolve (up from 25%).
-This Bonus is now reduces by 1% for each Helmet Weight.
+- **Fortified Mind** now grants 30% more Resolve (up from 25%).
+This Bonus is now reduces by 1% for each point of Weight on your Helmet.
 - **Battle Forged** no longer provide any Reach Ignore
 - **Between the Ribs** now also lowers your chance to hit the head by 10% for each surrounding character
 - **Dismantle** has been completely reworked.
 It now grants +40% Armor Damage and 100% more Shield Damage against enemies who have full health.